edenny/pheno_paper/README.md

 *SPARQL Endpoint *

-Reasoned data also going int SPARQL
+Reasoned data is being loaded into a BlazeGraph SPARQL endpoint at http://data.plantphenology.org/  ..
+Email the owner of this repository if you would like access to this host if you want to try out queries.
+Note that we do not yet have a stable namespace for loaded SPARQL queries so you should be careful about using the most up to date namespace for loaded data.
+One can use the GUI interface for running queries, or instead issue SPARQL by calling the blazegraph REST API.
-There are some scripts for loading reasoned OWL data into ElasticSearch in the bin directory of this repository.
-These scripts have hardcoded namespaces in them so you can load into a particular namespace in blazegraph.
-Whatever namespace you choose, this should be reflected in SPARQL queries, which can be executed either on the http://data.plantphenology.org/ interface (send email to this repo owner if you want access to this host) or through a Curl command calling the Blazegraph REST API.

 A very simple SPARQL command to get data back from this endpoint for the pheno_paper3 namespace is here:

 ```
 curl -X POST http://data.plantphenology.org/blazegraph/namespace/pheno_paper3/sparql --data-urlencode 'query=SELECT * { ?s ?p ?o } LIMIT 1' -H 'Accept:text/csv'
 ```

-A more complex SPARQL command for returning data is:
+A more complex SPARQL command that returns flowering time, day of year, and year for Genus = "Helianthus":

 ```
 curl -X POST http://data.plantphenology.org/blazegraph/namespace/pheno_paper3/sparql -H 'Accept:text/csv' --data-urlencode 'query=prefix dwc: <http://rs.tdwg.org/dwc/terms/> prefix obo: <http://purl.obolibrary.org/obo/>  SELECT  ?startDayOfYear ?year ?latitude ?longitude ?wholePlant WHERE {    ?wholePlant dwc:genus "Helianthus"^^<http://www.w3.org/2001/XMLSchema#string> . optional{?wholePlant dwc:specificEpithet "annuus"^^<http://www.w3.org/2001/XMLSchema#string>} . ?wholePlant obo:RO_0000086 ?plantStructurePresence . ?plantStructurePresence rdf:type obo:PPO_0003010 . ?plantStructurePresence obo:PPO_0001007 ?measurementDatum . ?measurementDatum obo:OBI_0000312 ?phenologyObservingProcess . ?phenologyObservingProcess rdf:type obo:PPO_0002000 . ?phenologyObservingProcess dwc:startDayOfYear ?startDayOfYear . ?phenologyObservingProcess dwc:year ?year . ?phenologyObservingProcess dwc:decimalLatitude ?latitude . ?phenologyObservingProcess dwc:decimalLongitude ?longitude . } ORDER BY ?startDayOfYear ?year'